Is Whole Person Care What Patients Want?

 The goal of the patient in the curing mode is survival.
 This is not limited to physical survival; rather it extends to survival of all that the patient has learned to identify as himself, including physical appearance, lifestyle, relationships and everything else that makes up a life.
 In other words, the goal is to avoid change.

 Healing, on the other hand, comes from the acceptance of change.
-This acceptance allows the patient to grow to a new sense of himself as a person (perhaps with disease) with a new experience of integrity and wholeness that is different than the old status quo.
+This acceptance allows the patient to grow to a new sense of self as a person (perhaps with disease) with a new experience of integrity and wholeness that is different than the old status quo.
 In curing, the patient depends on the expertise of the practitioner to control disease; in healing, the patient begins to realize that it is his or her own resources that will finally lead to growth and that he or she is responsible for managing those resources.

 The right to have a choice and make that choice is part of the patient experience.